davidmatoska/davidmatoska/README.md

 - 👋 Hi, I’m @davidmatoska („• ֊ •„)
-- 👀 I’m interested in Angular and drinking milkshakes ৻(  •̀ ᗜ •́  ৻)
+- 👀 I’m interested in React/Angular and drinking milkshakes ৻(  •̀ ᗜ •́  ৻)
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently into MERN stack
 - 📫 How to reach me : send me a message

 - 23/07/23: happy to update to Angular 16 and standalone components ¯\_(ツ)_/¯